 Tip: Letting your dog swim with you can be a lot of fun for both of you.
 Consider getting him a doggie life vest to wear while he’s in the pool.
 It will increase his buoyancy, which will help keep him from tiring in the water, especially if you have a breed of dog that’s not a strong swimmer, such as an English bulldog.

 Kids and animals aren’t the only ones to consider when it comes to pool safety.
 Anyone can slip on a small patch of algae on the deck, fall into the pool, and possibly injure themselves.
 And even an adult expert swimmer can drown if they hit their head, are knocked unconscious, and no one is around.

 This is of particular concern if you ever host parties where alcohol is served.
 A few too many, and one of your guests might decide it’s a great idea to jump into the pool fully clothed when no one’s looking.
 With their faculties dampened by alcohol, and weighted down by jeans and shoes, they may have trouble getting out of the pool or even staying afloat.

 Put that pool fence up and—unless it’s a pool party—keep the gate locked so guests don’t wander into danger.

 So maybe you don’t have kids or pets, and you don’t host parties.
 That’s cool.
 But a pool fence may still be required by law where you live.

 There is currently no federal law that requires fences on residential pools.
-But the U.S. Consumer Product Safety Commission administers the Virginia Graeme Baker Pool & Spa Safety Act (P&SS Act), which mandates certain safety requirements for public pools and spas.
+But the U.S. Consumer Product Safety Commission administers the Virginia Graeme Baker Pool and Spa Safety Act (VGB Act), which mandates certain safety requirements for public pools and spas.
 Many of the considerations in this legislation can also be applied to residential pools to help keep swimmers safe.

 Some states require pool fences, or at least some kind of barrier (like a pool safety cover), around residential pools.